Summary of Significant Accounting Policies

 According to Chapter 13, Section 2 of the Finnish Insurance Companies’ Act, the Principle of Fairness must be observed in life insurance and investment contracts with a discretionary participation feature.
 If the solvency requirements do not prevent it, a reasonable part of the surplus has to be returned to these policies as bonuses.

-Mandatum Life aims at giving a total return before charges and taxes on policyholders' savings in contracts with DPF that is at least the yield of a Finnish government long-term bond.
+Mandatum Life aims at giving a total return before charges and taxes on policyholders’ savings in contracts with DPF that is at least the yield of those long term bonds, which are considered to have lowest risk.
+At the moment we consider German government bonds to be the most risk free long term bonds available.
+Nevertheless, Finnish government bonds are used as target levels at the moment.
 The total return consists of the guaranteed interest rate and bonuses determined annually.
 Continuity is pursued in the level of bonuses.
-The aim is to maintain the company's solvency status on such a level that it neither limits the giving of bonuses to policyholders nor the distribution of profit to shareholders.
-The principle is explained in detail on the company's website.
+The aim is to maintain the company’s solvency status on such a level that it neither limits the giving of bonuses to policyholders nor the distribution of profit to shareholders.
+The principle is explained in detail on the company’s website.

 The legislation of Estonia, Latvia and Lithuania respectively does not contain provisions corresponding to the Principle of Fairness.